anhr/commonNodeJS/loadFileNodeJS/README.md

 	url: URL of an external file for downloading.

-	[options]: followed options is available.
+	[options]: the following options are available.
 Default is undefined.

 		[options.onload]: function () The onload event occurs when a script has been loaded.
 Default is undefined.